 Pending changes to UK immigration law, that is.
 Throughout my time in London, the laws determining my fate in this country have changed more times than I care to count.
-While those changes have caused me no small amount of stress and worry, they have also forced me to live every day in London as if it might be my last.

-Over the past four years I have made it a goal that if I ever have to leave London, I won’t leave with any regrets.
-As such, I have made an effort to explore as many neighborhoods as I can, travel as much as I dare, and immerse myself in the culture of the city.
+As such, I’ve made an effort to explore as many neighborhoods as I can, travel as much as I dare, and immerse myself in the culture of the city.

 I think I’ve done a decent job.
 After living in London for four years, here are some of my stats: